-- The bike rack is designed only to carry bicycles and electrically assisted bicycles (e-bikes, pedelecs). - > The gross weight specified by the manufacturer must not be exceeded. - > The identification plate and rear lights must not be covered. - > The maximum permitted payload of the bike rack is 80 kg. - ▶ When loading the bike rack, observe the centre of gravity.
-If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - ▷ Before fixing bicycles, check that the retaining arms and the wheel-holders of the bike rack are in the correct position.
-If necessary, adjust the retaining arm or wheel-holder to fit the bicycle. - Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check:
+- The bike rack is designed only to carry bicycles and electrically assisted bicycles (e-bikes, pedelecs). - > The identification plate and rear lights must not be covered. - The maximum permitted payload of the bike rack is 80 kg. - When loading the bike rack, observe the centre of gravity.
+If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall.

-Is the bike rack without bicycles folded in correctly?

-Are the bicycles securely fastened to the bike rack using the bike rack belts? - ▶ If the bicycle rack is equipped with a charging unit: Are the charging cables securely fastened?
-Otherwise, charging cables can tear off
+- ▷ Before fixing bicycles, check that the retaining arms and the wheel-holders of the bike rack are in the correct position.
+If necessary, adjust the retaining arm or wheel-holder to fit the bicycle. - Driving with a folded out bike rack without bicycles is not permitted. - ▷ Before every journey, check: - Is the bike rack without bicycles folded in correctly? - Are the bicycles securely fastened to the bike rack using the bike rack belts? - ▷ If the bicycle rack is equipped with a charging unit: Are the charging cables securely fastened?
+Otherwise, charging cables can tear off.